rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/sdk.rst

 * Ruby

-You can find links to all the Rackspace-supported SDKs, with installation instructions, guidance, tutorials, and more in the :rax-dev:`Rackspace Developer Center <sdks>`.
+You can find links to all the Rackspace-supported SDKs, with installation instructions, guidance, tutorials, and more in the :rax-dev:`Rackspace Developer Center`.